Kanegraffiti/LessonPlans/Information Technology/Week3_Information_Technology_Lesson_Plan_JSS1-3.md

 - **Subtopic:** Mechanical Counting and Calculating Devices
 - **Reference Materials:** NERDC Information Technology for JSS 1; History of Computing Textbook; Illustrated Timeline of Calculating Devices
 - **Instructional Materials:** Pictures or models of the Abacus, Napier’s Bones, Pascaline, and Difference Engine; timeline chart; short documentary clip
-- **Entry Behaviour:** Pupils can identify modern devices like calculators and computers used for counting.
+- **Entry Behaviour:** Students can identify modern devices like calculators and computers used for counting.
-- **Behavioural Objectives:** By the end of the lesson, pupils will be able to:
+- **Behavioural Objectives:** By the end of the lesson, students will be able to:
   1. Mention at least four early mechanical counting devices.
   2. Describe the basic operation of each device.
   3. Explain why mechanical devices were important in the history of computing.